 The Civitas Institute is proud to offer one of the most rewarding and competitive internship programs in North Carolina.
-We are currently accepting applications for the Fall 2013 Internship Program.
+We are currently accepting applications for the Spring/Summer 2014 Internship Programs.
 Students learn vital skills while learning in a professional environment.
 In addition, interns learn the fundamentals of state government while working hand-in-hand with state leaders, think-tankers, and policy experts — discovering along the way how the lawmaking process works.
 In particular, interns will also have the unique opportunity to work closely with our staff, whether writing policy reports, working on our monthly newspaper, or helping to develop member outreach and new technologies.
 Interested, well-qualified candidates may contact the Institute for further information.
 The Civitas Institute offers competitive compensation for work performed.

 - Who you are – college student looking to get work experience in the non-profit policy sector while learning how policy and politics interact.